aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docx-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOCX to CSV via Python or Online App" h2="DOCX to CSV conversion in your Python applications without installing Microsoft Word<sup>&reg;</sup> or Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a DOCX to CSV conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOCX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET" API is a comprehensive package of various APIs that can help Python developers to automate the process of converting DOCX files to CSV.
+The process is divided into two steps.
+In the first step, the "Aspose.Words for Python via .NET" API is used to convert the DOCX file into HTML.
+This API is specifically designed to work with Microsoft Word documents and provides a wide range of features for manipulating and converting them.
+In the second step, the "Aspose.Cells for Python via .NET" API is used to save the created HTML into the desired Microsoft Excel format.
+This API is specifically designed to work with Microsoft Excel documents and provides a wide range of features for manipulating and converting them.
+It also supports a variety of other formats, such as CSV, PDF, HTML, and more.
+Overall, the "Aspose.Total for Python via .NET" API is a great tool for Python developers who need to convert DOCX files to CSV.
+It provides an easy-to-use interface and a wide range of features for manipulating and converting documents.
+It also supports a variety of other formats, making it a great choice for developers who need to work with multiple document formats.

 {{% /blocks/products/pf/feature-page-summary %}}